-DER-IC North East is part of Newcastle University and is located near the International Advanced Manufacturing Park, Sunderland, the heart of the region's advanced manufacturing base.
-The Centre is equipped with DER funded equipment that enables packaging of power electronic semiconductor devices, SMT PCB manufacture to support prototype and scale-up manufacturing of power converters and electric drives, and prototype and scale-up manufacture of electrical machines.
-Individual processes are representative of mid to high volume manufacturing, are highly reconfigurable, and incorporate inprocess inspection to enable process development, optimisation, and verification.
+DER-IC Newcastle University is equipped with DER funded equipment that enables packaging of power electronic semiconductor devices, SMT PCB manufacture to support prototype and scale-up manufacturing of power converters and electric drives, and prototype and scale-up manufacture of electrical machines.
+Individual processes are representative of mid to high volume manufacturing, are highly reconfigurable, and incorporate in-process inspection to enable process development, optimisation, and verification.
 Assembly is supported by dynamometer, X-ray and CT scan, and environmental test equipment.